ra-mtp-ntnu/moto/README.md

 ```python
 m = Moto("<robot_ip>", [("R1", 6), ("S1", 2)])
 ```
-Note that these tuples must be in the same order as those on the controller.
+Note that these tuples must be in the same order as the control groups on the controller.
 Here, this means that "R1" is the name control group 0 and "S1" is the name of control group 1.
 The system supports up to 4 control groups.

 Each control group can be accessed and introspected by name:
 ```python